 The ARFF Chief is also responsible for managing the Pro-Tec budget for that location.
 The Chief will develop the Pro-Tec budget for the next calendar year during the November-December time frame each year.
-During the budget development phase, the Director of Operations, the Corporate Fire Chief, and the Airport Chief will all meet via teleconference to review the current year's budget and the proposed budget, in order to ensure that it is realistic and that it is within the Corporate budget variance.
-At every calendar quarter the General Manager will send the Chief a quarterly budget review prepared by our accountant.
+During the budget development phase, the Director of Operations, the Corporate Fire Chief, and the Airport Chief will all meet via teleconference to review the current year's budget and the proposed budget, in order to ensure that it is realistic and that it is within the Corporate budget review prepared by our accountant.
 The Chief will review the report and will explain any expenditure outside of the accepted variance to the Corporate Chief, along with a strategy to ensure that the next quarter aligns with the allowed variance.